padok-team/dojo-guestbook/README.md

 While you build and iterate on your app locally, you need to be able to deploy it on a real production environment.

-Since you don't know where it will run (isolated virtual machine, which packages are installed), we want to ensure the reproductability and isolation of the application.
+Since you don't know where it will run (in an isolated virtual machine?, which packages are installed?), we want to ensure the reproductability and isolation of the application.
 That's why containers, that `docker` helps build and run, are made for!

 It is a standard API to build and ship applications across diverse workloads.
-Whatever the server it is running on, you _image_ should always construct the same isolated environment.
+Whatever the server it is running on, your _image_ should always construct the same isolated environment.

 Moreover, it is way less expensive in resources (CPU, RAM) than a Virtual Machine, which acheives an isolation by reinstalling a whole OS.